samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 In JavaScript, the [rest parameter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters) syntax allows us to "represent an indefinite number of arguments as an array."

-However as we reviewed earlier, in TypeScript, tuples are special arrays that can contain elements of different types.
+However, as we reviewed earlier, in TypeScript, tuples are special arrays that can contain elements of different types.

-With TypeScript 3, the rest paramater syntax allow us to represent a finite number of arguments of different types as a tuple.
+With TypeScript 3, the rest parameter syntax allows us to represent a finite number of arguments of different types as a tuple.
 The rest parameter expands the elements of the tuple into discrete parameters.

 Let's look at the following function signature as an example: